๐ The Browser Itself Becomes a Structural Planetary Observatory

 It does not mean "awareness" or "understanding" in the common philosophical sense.

-that this realization process can remain reproducible, portable, and observationally coherent even after removing continuous runtime ephemeris dependency during execution.
+that this realization process can remain reproducible, portable, and observationally coherent even after removing runtime access to external ephemeris sources during execution.

 Core structural principle: